JedDataScience/RetroAzureBlobMetadataStorage/README.md

 The script automatically:
 - Starts Azurite (Azure Storage emulator) in a Docker container
-- Builds and starts the Flask API container
+- Builds and starts the Flask API container (configured to use Azurite)
 - Installs frontend dependencies (if needed)
 - Starts the Next.js frontend dev server
 - Verifies all services are healthy

-**Note**: If you have a `.env` file with real Azure Storage credentials, the script will use those instead of Azurite.
+**Note**: The application uses Azurite for local development by default.
+No Azure subscription or cloud resources are required.
+For production deployment to Azure, see the Deployment section below.

 ### Manual Setup